Is Collaborative Divorce Right for Us?

 How do Floridians get divorced?

 To dissolve a marriage in a traditional way, the parties must file a petition for dissolution of marriage in court.
 This gets the ball rolling.
 However, most divorces end with a settlement, not a trial.
-Frequently, the parties will engage in mediation, where a neutral party sits down with the parties and their attorneys to resolve the matter without further court costs, attorney fees, and the stress of painful byproducts of divorce court.
+Frequently, the parties will engage in mediation, where a neutral party sits down with the parties and their lawyers to resolve the matter without further court costs, lawyer fees, and the stress of painful byproducts of divorce court.
 Once all the details are hammered out, the parties put together a settlement agreement that controls property division, real estate, custody, child support, and spousal support (also called alimony).

 How Is A Collaborative Divorce Different?

 A collaborative divorce bypasses the litigation route in favor of a commitment to settle.
-The goal is very different than litigation; all parties, including the attorneys, should go into the discussion like allies seeking a sensible solution.
+The goal is very different than litigation; all parties, including the lawyers, should go into the discussion like allies seeking a sensible solution.

 A Collaborative Law divorce, paternity or separation is a private process in which the parties control the pace and timing of the process.
-A team, consisting of an attorney for each party, one neutral financial expert, and one neutral health expert are selected to work with the parties to facilitate resolution without depositions, discovery, and litigation.
+A team, consisting of an lawyer for each party, one neutral financial expert, and one neutral health expert are selected to work with the parties to facilitate resolution without depositions, discovery, and litigation.

 A Collaborative divorce is appropriate even in the most challenging cases.
 The process permits privacy of your financial information, respect, fairness and preservation of assets.